bdjimmy/gbind/README.md

 	- Data validation of bound fields is performed according to the defined `validate`tag, which depends on github.com/go-playground/validator implementation, `validate="required,lt=100"`
 	- Support custom validation logic, you can customize the data validation logic by calling the `RegisterCustomValidation` function
 	- Support custom error message for validation failure
-	- By defining the tag of err_msg, it supports custom error message when parameter validation fails, demo `gbind:"http.cookie.BDUSS" validate="required,lt=100" err_msg="Please complete the login"`
+	- By defining the tag of err_msg, it supports custom error message when parameter validation fails, demo `gbind:"http.cookie.Token" validate="required,lt=100" err_msg="Please complete the login"`
 ## Usage example
 - Use gbind's web API request parameters for binding and verification